learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 Your code goes in the cell below.
 Try running once without regularization first and look at what happens to train and test accuracy.

-Hint: use the activity_regularizer parameter in both of the hidden layers.

 ```python